-Save where specified in the Relevant Supplement, in addition, and to the extent only that the Investment Manager (or where appropriate in the circumstances, its delegate) deems it consistent with the investment policies of the Sub-Funds, the Sub-Funds may utilise for the purposes of efficient portfolio management, the investment techniques and instruments described in Appendix I. Such investment techniques and instruments described in Appendix I. Such investment techniques and instruments described in Appendix I. Such investment techniques and instruments described in Appendix I. Such investment techniques and instruments described in Appendix I. Such investment techniques and instruments described in the investment policies of the Sub-Funds, and in accordance with the requirements of the Central Bank, the Sub-Funds may also utilise financial derivative instruments for short term investment purposes.
+Save where specified in the Relevant Supplement, in addition, and to the extent only that the Investment Manager (or where appropriate in the circumstances, its delegate) deems it consistent with the investment policies of the Sub-Funds, the Sub-Funds may utilise for the purposes of efficient portfolio management, the investment techniques and instruments described in Appendix I. Such investment techniques and instruments may include financial derivative instruments.
+To the extent only that the Investment Manager (or its delegate) deems it consistent with the investment policies of the Sub-Funds, and in accordance with the requirements of the Central Bank, the Sub-Funds may also utilise financial derivative instruments for short term investment purposes.
 The expected effect of utilising the investment techniques and instruments described in Appendix I (such as financial derivative instruments) for the purposes of efficient portfolio management and/or hedging is a reduction in the volatility of the Sub-Funds' Net Asset Values.